Robot Chicken: Production history

-One particular motif involves the idea of fantastical characters being placed in a more realistic world or situation (such as Stretch Armstrong requiring a corn syrup transplant after losing his abilities because of aging, Optimus Prime performing a prostate cancer PSA for the humans, and Godzilla having problems in the bedroom).
-The program aired a 30-minute episode dedicated to Star Wars which premiered June 17, 2007, in the US, featuring the voices of Star Wars notables George Lucas, Mark Hamill (from a previous episode), Billy Dee Williams, and Ahmed Best.
+The program aired a 30-minute episode dedicated to Star Wars that premiered June 17, 2007, in the U.S., featuring the voices of Star Wars notables George Lucas, Mark Hamill, Billy Dee Williams, and Ahmed Best.
 The Star Wars episode was nominated for a 2008 Emmy Award as Outstanding Animated Program (for Programming Less Than One Hour).

 The series was renewed for a 20-episode third season, which ran from August 12, 2007, to October 5, 2008.
 After an eight-month hiatus during the third season, the show returned on September 7, 2008, to air the remaining 5 episodes.
-The series was renewed for a fourth season which premiered on December 7, 2008, and ended on December 6, 2009.
+The series was renewed for a fourth season, which premiered on December 7, 2008, and ended on December 6, 2009.
 In early 2010, the show was renewed for a fifth and sixth season (40 more episodes total).
-Season five premiered on December 12, 2010.
+The fifth season premiered on December 12, 2010.
 The second group of episodes began broadcasting on October 23, 2011.
 The 100th episode aired on January 15, 2012.
 In May 2012, Adult Swim announced they were picking up a sixth season of Robot Chicken, which began airing in September 2012.
 The seventh season premiered on April 13, 2014.
-Season eight premiered on October 25, 2015.
-Season nine premiered on December 10, 2017.
+The eight season premiered on October 25, 2015.
+The ninth season premiered on December 10, 2017.
 Season 10 premiered on September 29, 2019, containing the 200th episode.
 Season 11 premiered on September 6, 2021.
-The twelfth season is set to premiere sometime in 2023.

-Following the 2020 cancellation of The Venture Bros., it is Adult Swim's longest running series, both in terms of years and episodes.
+Following the 2020 cancellation of The Venture Bros., Robot Chicken became Adult Swim's longest-running series, until it was surpassed by Aqua Teen Hunger Force after its renewal in 2023.

+In July 2024, having released no new episodes since April 2022, Green announced in a live-streamed interview that, while a new full season of Robot Chicken would likely not be ready in time for the following year, a new half-hour Robot Chicken special is slated for release sometime in 2025.
+In a September 2024 interview, Green announced that Robot Chicken will be moving away from 20-episode seasons and towards doing more of "a South Park special model."
+The Robot Chicken Self-Discovery Special was released on July 20, 2025 in honor of the series' 20th anniversary.